-The OfS then requests student contact details from universities and colleges to be passed to Ipsos MORI to conduct the survey.
-Universities and colleges provide Ipsos MORI with the following categories of personal data for each eligible student:
+The OfS then requests student contact details from universities and colleges to be passed to Ipsos to conduct the survey.
+Universities and colleges provide Ipsos with the following categories of personal data for each eligible student:

 - names

-- email addresses
+- · email addresses

-- telephone numbers
+- · telephone numbers

 - unique identifiers

 - language preference (English or Welsh).

-This information is used purely for the purpose of delivering the NSS and NSS pilot 2022 and will not be shared with any external organisation.
+This information is used purely for the purpose of delivering the NSS and will not be shared with any external organisation.

-In addition, your survey responses to the NSS and the NSS pilot 2022 are collected through the survey instrument.
-Ipsos MORI collects metadata such as screen resolution, method of participation and time taken to complete the survey.
-This information is supplied to the OfS and is used only for survey development and evaluation purposes.
+In addition, your survey responses to the NSS are collected through the survey instrument.
+Ipsos collects paradata such as screen resolution, method of participation and time taken to complete the survey.
+This information is supplied to the OfS and is used only for analysis and evaluation to see whether the survey is working successfully and whether it can be improved.
+Below is a list of the paradata: